RAID or ZFS Storage Guide

 ZFS, previously known as the Zettabyte file system from Sun Microsystem’s Solaris operating system, is a RAID-like solution that boosts more flexibility and speed improvements over the more conventional hardware-level RAID.
 A zettabyte is roughly a trillion terabytes, so they are implying it is “unlimited” storage, but it definitely has a limit that you will probably never run into.

 - ZFS combines Volume Management and File System together allowing it to do better optimizations than conventional RAID that doesn’t understand how each filesystem stores and reads data on it.

 - Pool Level Snapshots with little performance impact as it freezes cells after a snapshot, forcing any updates to write to new cells leading to near instant snapshots, but potentially slower reads if it has to search through multiple snapshots.

 - Native compression and deduplication (detects blocks stored multiple times and stores it only once), just don’t expect to get much especially if you are storing highly compressed content to start with, such as images, music or movies.

 - ARC (Adaptive Replacement Cache) allows disk operation to run in memory instead of SSD or HD speed but only if the data is in the cache.
 This is how large file servers can use slow disks but with a lot of memory can still perform well above expected speeds.

-My experience of setting up traditional RAID was an ok process as long as you don’t ever need to touch it.
+My experience of setting up traditional RAID is, its an ok process as long as you don’t ever need to touch it.